rushimok73/AWS-SAA-C03-Notes/README.md

 ## 1.16.
 Hybrid-and-Migration

+### IPSEC VPN
+Two main phases
+  - IKE Phase 1 - Slow and heavy - Asym encryp used to share sym key
+  - Phase 2 - Fast - Agree on encryption method and keys used for bulk data transfer

+Two types
+  - Route based - ex send traffic on 196.1.1.0/16 On VPN
+  - Policy based - Different types of traffic have different SA and tunnels.

 ### 1.16.1.
 AWS Site-to-Site VPN

 - A logical connection between a VPC and on-premise network encrypted in transit